Five best to-do list apps for Mac in 2021

 Why do we need a To-do list app?
 We can always record things with paper and pen.
 Which to-do app is the best?
 If you have similar questions, read this article that might help you.
 But since this is a very personal habit issue, it may be suitable for me, but not everybody.
 I have always been a fan of this kind of app; it helps you track all the tasks you plan to do and organize your things.
 It is even more important for Apple fans to use these tools since most Mac users use MacBook as a productivity tool.
 And there are many giant software companies that provide to-do list apps in the Mac App Store and iOS Store.
 And some of them only offer the mac & iOS versions, which means if you are using an Android phone or windows PC, you can not use it.

 Are there any free To Do apps on Mac and iPhone?
 Yes, like Oka Todo, it is free to use and has unlimited tasks you can create; I will introduce the article below.

-Another cool thing is Things support plugin.
-You can integrate with Slack, Trello, Gmail to create tasks quickly.
+Another cool thing is the Things support plugin.
+You can integrate with Slack, Trello, and Gmail to create tasks quickly.

-Again, To-Do app is a category that is impossible to offer one design that makes everybody happy.
-Each user might have their own favorite.
-There are also some great apps like Todoist (macOS, iPhone, iPad, Watch, Android, Windows, Web), 2Do (Mac, iPhone, iPad, Android), TaskPaper (macOS), TickTick (Mac, iPhone, iPad, Watch, Android, Windows), Trello, Evernote, OneNote, TaskHeat, Todo.txt, Remember the Milk, Asana, Any.do etc. Try with some free one.
+Again, the To-Do app is a category that cannot offer one design that makes everybody happy.
+Each user might have their favorite.
+There are also some great apps like Todoist (macOS, iPhone, iPad, Watch, Android, Windows, Web), 2Do (Mac, iPhone, iPad, Android), TaskPaper (macOS), TickTick (Mac, iPhone, iPad, Watch, Android, Windows), Trello, Evernote, OneNote, TaskHeat, Todo.txt, Remember the Milk, Asana, Any.do etc. Try some free ones.